Stùc a' Chroin

-Stùc a' Chroin (Stùc a' Chrodhain, 'cloven hoof peak') is a mountain in the Breadalbane region of the southern Scottish Highlands.
+Stùc a' Chroin (Stùc a' Chrodhain, 'cloven hoof peak') (also translated as 'hill of the little sheepfold' or 'peak of danger') is a mountain in the Breadalbane region of the southern Scottish Highlands.
 It is a Munro, with a height of 975 m.
 It lies a short distance south of Ben Vorlich and east of Strathyre.
 The boundary between the council areas of Perth and Kinross and Stirling passes through the summit of the peak, and the town of Callander lies to the south.

 Stùc a' Chroin is most often climbed together with Ben Vorlich from Ardvorlich on Loch Earnside to the north.
 The normal routes of ascent is over the summit of Ben Vorlich and down its south west ridge to the Bealach an Dubh Choirein.
 From this bealach a series of rough paths cut very steeply up the right side of the prominent buttress, involving scrambling, to the summit of Stùc a' Chroin.
 Returning from the bealach, Ben Vorlich can be skirted utilising a faint, boggy path traversing the grassy slopes on its north west, eventually re-joining the initial ascent path.